-The first step is the most difficult: letting go and renouncing loved habits.
+The first step is the most difficult: letting go and renouncing habits that you have become fond of.
 But with a clear goal in mind for what you do it, it is much easier than you think, as Florian Blümm writes in his book "With little money around the world", published by MVG in 2019 - it is about getting through save the necessary funding to get around the world.

 A trip will be nothing without saving a travel budget.
 Saving means giving up, and you have to be motivated to do so.
 The saving phase does not have to be terrible.
 The most important thing is your attitude.
 If that is true, saving can even make sense.
 Think about how the trip around the world will reward you for your thrift.
 Remind yourself of this every day, for example by hanging a world map in your apartment so that it is clearly visible.
 So you always have your savings goal in view.
 Another reason for saving can be geo arbitrage.
 The term comes from the business and financial world.
 It is about the efficient use of different wages and living costs worldwide.
 The principle has been adopted by backpackers traveling in cheap backpacker countries.
 Digital nomads go one step further and earn their travel money where they are paid in euros or US dollars and spend it again as pesos or baht.
 Not having lunch at home in India or Vietnam is easier if you remember that you get five lunches for it in India or Vietnam on the go.
 And for every cappuccino not ordered in your favorite café, you sip three cappuccinos in Thailand or Bolivia.
 Is it a good savings rate or not?
 Of course, you can only do without cappuccino and chai latte if you like to drink them as much as I do.
 So that you can save, you first have to know what you are actually spending money on.
 Write down your expenses for at least a week.
 Look at the posts and try to lower everything unnecessary.
 There are sure to be some surprises.
 Go over the top and save aggressively.
 It's only temporary, and the better you save, the sooner you can get going.
 You should definitely refrain from going out to eat and visiting pubs.
 Cook for yourself and take sandwiches for lunch.
 It is best not to buy anything other than food and everyday items, so really nothing.
 You do not need new clothes and certainly no home furnishings before you travel.
 You can't take that stuff with you anyway.
 If you need travel accessories, buy them second hand.
 Or even better: let it be given to you.
 If you want to give up your apartment for the world trip anyway, you can move into a smaller apartment or a flat share in the savings phase.
 Or, if possible, make your apartment a shared apartment.
 Cancel subscriptions that you will cancel anyway in the savings phase.
 Research cheaper gas tariffs, electricity tariffs and cell phone tariffs - also prepaid.
 Arrange a savings goal per month.
 In order to save 6000 euros in a year, you have to put aside 500 euros per month.
 It is best to set up a standing order for a world travel passbook.
 So you automatically adhere to the savings rate.
 Take the tax refund into account.
 In a calendar year in which you work less than twelve months, you will get the excess prepaid taxes back.
 Optimally, you quit around the middle of the year.
 My tax refund on cancellation in September has filled the budget for a good two months.
 The same goes for the return.
 If you come back halfway through the year and start a new job, you will get a refund the following year.
 Of course, you can not only save money by cutting costs, but also by increasing your income.
 This can be a part-time job or some other additional income.
 For example, sell a large part of your things at the flea market, on eBay or via eBay classifieds.
 This makes moving out easier.
 After the trip around the world you have many wonderful memories and probably a penchant for minimalism.
 After experiencing how little you need to be happy, you will get by with much less consumption.
 You know that experiences are more important than things, otherwise you wouldn't want to go on a trip around the world.
 Ideally, you can live out minimalism before you travel the world.